 What Does Timber Thinning Involve?

-In short?
-A lot.
-But getting down to the basics of timber thinning, it starts with a site visit.
+In short, a lot.
+But getting down to the basics, timber thinning starts with a site visit.

 After a timeline is agreed upon, we will come back with our equipment and get to work!
-Depending on the initial plan, we’ll either be thinning specific parts of trees or removing some entirely.
 The nitty gritty details of tree thinning are dependent on the type of tree, your vision for the standing timber, and the overall health and age of the trees.

-For example, if you want to promote tree growth, we might remove specific trees to promote the growth of the best ones.
+For example, if you want to promote tree growth, we will remove the trees we deem necessary to promote the growth of the best ones.
 On the other hand, if your stand isn’t too crowded, we’ll work on thinning necessary areas to keep all existing trees healthy and valuable.

 When to Thin Standing Timber

 Now that we have established why timber thinning is necessary for the health of forests, it’s important to know when thinning should be done.
-There are many different calculations involved when it comes to determining when to thin standing timber, so the final decision is best left to a forestry expert.
+Basal area is one of the most common calculations used for thinning timber.

 Basal Area: Basal area represents the amount of land taken up by tree stems.
 Calculating basal area gives you the square footage of standing timber per acre.
 Learn more about the calculation method and recommended square feet of timber per acre.